 In many worlds of creative professions, the work, or at least the idea for the work, comes before we ever get to the question of who will buy or pay for it.
 As difficult as it may seem, developing a "product line" does not have to be exclusive of artistic integrity.
 For example, can your scale your work?
 Can you sell copies of the originals?
 Can you license your work to an organization for their own marketing?
 How can you utilize your creative process skills in a different context or business setting?
 You are tailoring your existing vision only in it's physical state or practice, not it's intent.
 Each product within the line then, is based on where, when, how and by whom it will be experienced.

-As you saw in the second video, product mix is the total set of goods and services that a particular business offers.
 Download the worksheet below to fill in and organize your own work.

 1. Do you offer more than one type of art?